Lease

 user.

-First, install the border-release
+First, install the akira-release

 RPM package that will

-add the border-fedora
+add the akira-fedora

-and border-fedora-testing
+and akira-fedora-testing

 DNF repositories to your system,